 by Jessica Weiner

 It is tempting to let the kids while away the long miles buried in a stack of movies, but a road trip provides the perfect opportunity for quality family time.
-Whether they create literary masterpieces, compete to find funny car decals or journal their adventures, these fun car games will help the hours pass quickly.
+Whether they create literary masterpieces, compete to find funny car decals or journal their adventures, these fun road trip games will help the hours pass quickly.

 With a little imagination, the car can whisk kids away on exciting adventures.
 Let the theme determine the songs you sing, the clothes you wear, the snacks you eat and the accents you speak.
 For a Western celebration, don a cowboy hat, pop in a country music CD and wrangle up a sassafras float for dessert.
 The next day, the kids can board a pirate ship or blast off in a space rocket.